-There are also disadvantages to email and online interviews, both for the participants as well as the researchers.
+Disadvantages to email and online interviews exist for both the participants and the researchers.
 Email and online interviews limit participation to those with access to computers and mobile phones and those with a certain level of literacy skills.
-As typing might take longer than speaking, some people might find this inconvenient.
-For the researcher main disadvantages include having less control over the interviews and the potential loss of spontaneity, natural responses and nonverbal cues from their participants.
-It is also important to be aware that in email and online interviews the researcher’s ability to respond to the interviewees is limited.
-This might become problematic if the anonymous nature of the email or online interview leads participants to over-disclose sensitive information or if the researcher's ability to refer interviewees to local support is limited.
+Participants may find typing rather than speaking inconvenient.
+The researcher’s main disadvantages include having less control over the interviews and the potential loss of spontaneity, natural responses and nonverbal cues from their participants.
+The researcher's ability to respond to interviewees via email and online is limited.This might become problematic if the anonymous nature of the email or online interview leads participants to over-disclose sensitive information or if the researcher's ability to refer interviewees to local support is limited.

-Last but not least data security is an issue, as it always is when conducting research online.

 (19)

 Interviews via video-conferencing platforms

 Research comparing face-to-face and online video-conferencing interviews found no difference in the quality of the interviews (30, 31).
-Many of the advantages and disadvantages are similar to those discussed for email and online interviews.
+Many advantages and disadvantages are similar to those discussed in email and online interviews.

 Advantages and disadvantages

-The most significant advantage interviews via video-conferencing platforms is accessibility to participants, as well as their budget, convenience and personal health and safety.
-This may increase flexibility for timing and length of the interviews.
-Some persons express being more comfortable speaking about sensitive topics in their own space and may feel more able to stop and exit the interview at any time, than might be the case in in-person interviews in an unfamiliar environment.
+Video-conferencing interviews can be done without compromising a meaningful connection with the interviewees.
+The most significant advantage of interviews via video-conferencing platforms is accessibility to participants, their low cost, convenience and health safety.
+Some participants express feeling more comfortable speaking about sensitive topics in their own space rather than in an unfamiliar environment.

-Advantages for researchers include saving time and costs, their personal safety compared to possibly entering strangers’ homes and secure data generation and storage.
-All this can be done without compromising a meaningful connection with the interviewees.
-Video-conferencing allows the researcher to observe the interviewees’ non-verbal communication and might even provide a glimpse into the participant’s life.
+Video-conferencing allows the researcher to observe the interviewees’ non-verbal communication and provides a glimpse into the participant’s life.

-As over the past two years many people have become familiar with video-conferencing platforms and the general increased familiarity with social media, reluctance to participate in an online interview will most likely not be a main disadvantage nowadays.
-There are however persons and populations who have limited access to the internet which counts as a disadvantage for conducting interviews via video-conferencing platforms.
-Additionally, participants may have distractions or lack of privacy while taking part in the interview.
+Over the past two years, many people have become familiar with video-conferencing platforms.
+With the increased familiarity with social media, reluctance to participate in an online interview is no longer a disadvantage.However, populations with limited internet access are disadvantaged in participating in interviews via video-conferencing platforms..
+Additionally, participants may have distractions or a lack of privacy while participating in the interview.

-For researchers the disadvantages of using video-conferencing platforms include extra costs (hardware, software, fees etc.) and possible technical difficulties setting up or conducting the interviews and uploading the recordings.
-Even though the interviewer and the interviewee are able to hear and see each other, they do not occupy the same physical space.
-This can mean the interviewer might not be able to respond to emotional cues and body language.
+For researchers, the disadvantages of using video-conferencing platforms include extra costs (hardware, software, fees, etc.) and possible technical difficulties setting up or conducting the interviews and uploading the recordings.
+Even though the interviewer and interviewee can hear and see each other, they do not occupy the same physical space making responding to emotional cues and body language more difficult

 Technical considerations

-It is important to keep in mind that with video-conferencing interviews building and maintaining rapport with participants might be different from that in face-to-face interviews (31).
-As the researcher’s level of comfort with the utilised technology can influence their ability to build rapport, it is crucial to familiarise yourself with the equipment well in advance.
+With video-conferencing interviews, building and maintaining rapport with participants might differ from that in face-to-face interviews (31).
+As the researcher’s comfort level with the utilised technology can influence their ability to build rapport, it is crucial to familiarise yourself with the equipment well in advance.

-In order to minimise distractions both researcher and participant should choose a private location which will also aid the participants privacy and confidentiality.
-To further this a headset with a microphone, rather than the computer's audio system can be used by both parties.
+To minimise distractions, the researcher and participant should choose a location that allows privacy and confidentiality.
+To provide additional privacy a headset with a microphone, rather than the computer's audio system, can be used by both parties.

 (32)